Avoid These Top 10 SR&ED Filing Mistakes

 We need to look for technical work where there is a gap between what the technology needs to be capable of to meet your needs and its current capabilities.
 If it has the capability, there is not SR&ED and you simply apply known principles and technologies to get the results you want.
 If there is a lack of technological capability in the technology you are using with no obvious way to close the gap, then the experimentation required to get to a result (or the realization that there is no solution) is probably SR&ED.

-Many comment that this seems like a high bar.
-Never the less, many businesses are doing SR&ED without realizing that they meet the above criteria, which are actually easier to meet that you might think.
+MMany comment that this seems like a high bar, but they miss the subtle areas where the technology falls short and miss the SR&ED.
+Many businesses are doing SR&ED without realizing that they meet the above criteria, which are actually easier to meet that you might think.
 You just need to understand the SR&ED program and know not only were to look, but how to look.

 I have read a lot of project descriptions written by others that describe the company history, the business project, why the project will impact the company or the market, revolutionize an industry, be good for the environment, and any number of other benefits.
 All of this is irrelevant to SR&ED.
 But do not despair, SR&ED-eligible projects can certainly have some or all of the above benefits.

 There are only three things to focus on in a SR&ED report, and the tax form has a separate section for each:

 - The experimentation to try and overcome the technological uncertainty (or close the gap)

 - The advancements – what you learned and what improved capacity, if any, your technology accrued.